opf/openproject/docs/cloud-edition-guide/book-cloud-edition/README.md

 Please refer to our website for the Enterprise cloud edition [pricing](https://www.openproject.org/pricing/).

 You can subscribe to a monthly or yearly plan.
-The subscription can be **paid via Credit Card or Bank transfer** (only for yearly subscription).
+The subscription can be **paid via Credit Card or Bank transfer** (only for yearly subscriptions for customers in the EU, Switzerland and the United States).